 Surgery is considered for chronic cases after other treatment options have failed to yield satisfying results or if there is a risk of nerve damage.
 The surgery can be carried out using any of the two techniques:

-Endoscopic surgery – This type surgery employs a telescope-like device that comes equipped with a tiny camera to make the incision and cut through the ligament.
+- Endoscopic surgery – This type of surgery employs a telescope-like device that comes equipped with a tiny camera to make the incision and cut through the ligament.

 As a general rule of thumb, it is recommended that the benefits and risks of each should be thoroughly discussed with the surgeon.
 Surgery risks may include vascular or nerve injuries, scar formation, and wound infections among others.